 As of October 2021, sales numbers for ride share companies were up as much as 100% year-on-year.
-And in urban centers, car sharing companies are taking off as well, with McKinsey predicting a steady 20% growth in shared mobility solutions in the coming decade.
+And in urban centres, car sharing companies are taking off as well, with McKinsey predicting a steady 20% growth in shared mobility solutions in the coming decade.

 While individual consumers are questioning the value and risk of vehicle ownership, last mile providers are also crunching the numbers and asking similar questions about their company-owned fleets.
 Most businesses have peak periods where their fleets are stretched to capacity, and then quieter times when they are paying to keep and maintain these costly resources.

 With smart supply chain planning platforms, IoT networks, and cloud-connected assets, businesses can implement an elastic network of delivery providers – much like the ride share model – to scale up and down as needed.
 The simplest use of this “crowdsourcing” approach allows businesses to integrate similar types of vans and trucks from adjacent delivery providers, into their own existing fleets.